-2.7.
-Currency risk
+2.8.
+Currency risk Appendix 2 (cont)

 All of the Section's investments are either held in Sterling-denominated assets or are accessed via a Sterling share class.
-Therefore the Section is not subject to direct currency risk.
+Therefore the Section is not subject to direct currency risk...

-2.8.
+2.9.
 Interest rate and inflation risk